wonsage/WebFrontEndNotes/补充课/Vue Developer Course/Vue Developer 2023 Zero to Master.md

 ### Animating a List
 `<TransitionGroup>`
 The diffrence to `<Transition>` is
+### Transition CSS Class Name
+There is a popular animation lib: Animate.css.
+How can we use it with Vue?

+*className* prop
+change the class name
 ## Projects 2: Vue Quiz App
 ## Master Project: Introduction to Pinia
 ## Master Project: Form Validation